Harry Potter Genetics$240

-Start Date: September 3.
-Class runs for 12 weeks.
+Start Date: September 6, 2022.
+Class consists of 12 lesson plans.
 Students have 2 weeks after the last lesson is posted to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+No live classes — do the lesson plans on YOUR schedule.

 This 12 week course will help students unlock the mysteries of genetics through case studies found in the Harry Potter series!
 Genetically, what is the difference between a pure blood, a half blood, and a Muggle (how is Hermione a witch if her parents aren’t?)?
 How do we determine the offspring of different variations of parents (will Ron and Hermione’s children all be wizards?)?
 What about mutations (why do squibs- like Filch- have wizards for parents but are unable to do magic?)?
 How do mixed species work in the wizarding world (Hagrid is one half giant, Flitwick is ¼ goblin) and in the real world (ligers and zorses and mules, oh my!)?
 Do genetics play a role in personality and talents (can the Sorting Hat detect your genetics so you are placed in the right house?)?
 We’ll also unravel the double helix of DNA to see exactly how it works and how genes are created.
 Students will have a thorough understanding of the four nucleotide bases, how DNA is replicated, and how mutations can occur during this process.